-Contingency Plan - K
+Contingency Plan - K Riot or Similar Disturbance

-Riot or Similar Disturbance
+- A riot or similar disturbance occurs on campus. - Individual informs MTC Security (738-7199) that a riot or similar disturbance is occurring on campus.

-- 1. Triggering event: - A riot or similar disturbance occurs on campus. - Individual informs MTC Security (738-7199) that a riot or similar disturbance is occurring on campus. - 2.
-MTC Security will: - Go to the scene to gather/verify information. - Contact appropriate law-enforcement officials as needed. - Contact appropriate medical/first-aid assistance if appropriate. - Work with law enforcement to calm situation. - Contact the Director of Operations.
+- Go to the scene to gather/verify information. - Contact appropriate law-enforcement officials as needed. - Contact appropriate medical/first-aid assistance if appropriate. - · Work with law enforcement to calm situation. - · Contact the Director of Operations.